pocketberserker/scala-dvvset/README.md

 scala-dvvset
 ============

-scal-dvvset is a port of [Dotted Version Vector Sets](https://github.com/ricardobcl/Dotted-Version-Vectors).
+scala-dvvset is a port of [Dotted Version Vector Sets](https://github.com/ricardobcl/Dotted-Version-Vectors).